20 September 2018

-Wondering what there is to do in Barbados?
-Discover five must-visit sites that our Travel Counsellors recommend!
+If you're wondering what to there is to do on the picturesque Caribbean island of Barbados, then discover these five must-visit sites that our Travel Counsellors recommend.

 Bridgetown might be bustling, but wander among the exquisite colonial buildings in the historic area, and you feel as though you could have been transported back to the 1800s.
 Part of the UNESCO World Heritage List, the area features beautifully ornate yet imposing buildings ordered by British colonialists in the 17th, 18th and 19th centuries.
 Spend an afternoon here and learn about Barbados’ complex history as a major port since its settlement by the English almost 400 years ago.

 With its spectacular façade and carefully tended grounds, this delightful plantation house gives you a taste of life as the owner of a sugar plantation in the 18th and 19th centuries.
 Built around 1660 by one of the first settlers on the island, Matthew Chapman, and developed by subsequent owners, the house is filled with period furniture and antique prints.
 Once you’ve toured the house, stop off for a spot of afternoon tea in the Courtyard Restaurant.